What is the Return on Investment for a Planning Solution?

 - The benefit of more frequent planning cycles due to a less onerous process

-- Finance and non-finance staff utilised on more productive and value adding activities
+- Finance and non-finance staff being able to focus on productive and value-adding activities

 Even ignoring these benefits, the ROI is always less than 12 months and could be as little as 3 months for some organisations.
 It is such a compelling business case, yet many organisations continue to experience Excel hell month in, month out.